Broad Street, Oxford: Location

 The eastern part of Broad Street, with the Weston Library on the left and Clarendon Building on the right.
 The building ahead is the former Indian Institute in Catte Street.

-In Broad Street are Balliol College, Trinity College, Exeter College (front entrance in the adjoining Turl Street).
-The Museum of the History of Science (in the original Ashmolean Museum building), the Clarendon Building, the Sheldonian Theatre and the Weston Library (renamed in 2015, part of the Bodleian Library, the main University library in Oxford) are important historical Oxford University buildings at the eastern end of the street.
+Three colleges of the University are located on Broad Street: Balliol College, Trinity College, and Exeter College, whose front entrance is in the adjoining Turl Street.
+The Museum of the History of Science (in the original Ashmolean Museum building), the Clarendon Building, the Sheldonian Theatre and the Weston Library (renamed in 2015; part of the Bodleian Library, the main University library in Oxford) are important historical Oxford University buildings at the eastern end of the street.
 These buildings form the de facto centre of the University, since most academic buildings in the centre of Oxford are owned by individual (and autonomous) colleges rather than the University itself.

 To the west, the street becomes George Street.
 The junction with George Street is a crossroads with Magdalen Street to the north and Cornmarket Street to the south.
 To the east, the street becomes Holywell Street.
 The junction with Holywell Street is another crossroads, with Parks Road to the north and Catte Street to the south.
 The Indian Institute (now The James Martin 21st Century School), designed by Basil Champneys, is on the corner of Catte Street and Holywell Street, but faces Broad Street and visually forms its end.